-Ashoka and J.P.
-Morgan have been running this joint program for 4 years.
-Starting in 2016 and throughout the past 3 years, 40 social entrepreneurs have received the support and insight of over 100 J.P.
+In the past four years, 40 social entrepreneurs have received the support and insight of more than 100 J.P.
 Morgan employees.
-Furthermore, every year over 25% of mentors from J.P.
-Morgan renew their experience.
-Finally, three months after the end of the 2018 program, over 50% of social entrepreneur mentees stated that they were more confident with their financial sustainability and 70% that they were able to work on the financial model or business approach.
+Over 25% have been mentors more than once!
+Three months after the end of the program, over 50% of social entrepreneurs stated that they were more confident with their financial sustainability and 70% that they were able to work on the financial model or business approach.

-In 2019, the program focuses on supporting SE who are scaling and replicating to new geographies.
-Coming up with innovative solutions to a social problem is a first great step, but the journey for a Social Entrepreneur doesn’t end there.
+In 2019, the program focuses on supporting social entrepreneurs who are scaling and replicating to new geographies.
+Coming up with innovative solutions to a social problem is a first great step, but the journey for a social entrepreneur doesn’t end there.
 Social entrepreneurs face different challenges along their growth curve, and a major one is achieving greater scale by expanding their model and adapting it to other countries.
-Over the past 3 years, almost half of the challenges faced by social entrepreneurs who participated in the “Experiencing Social Entrepreneurship” program were linked to scaling to new markets, and J.P.
-Morgan has proven to be a unique partner to help mentees overcome such challenges.
+J.P.
+Morgan has proven to be a unique partner to help social entrepreneurs overcome such challenges.

 Social entrepreneurs who participated: